Waziup/majiup-backend/README.md

 ```
 sudo docker build --platform linux/arm64  -t majiup .
 ```
+If you are building the image on the gateway itself, run the following command to start the application

 ### Step 4 - Start the majiup application on the gateway
 The application runs on detached mode
 ```